Akarvardar/VERSATILE-NEURAL-NETWORK-SOLVER/README.md

 - Leverages a custom gradient descent implementation as well as the built-in scipy minimization algorithms to solve the network parameters,
 - Makes predictions based on calculated network parameters and reports the training and test accuracies,
 - Features many plotting and reporting functions to reveal the details associated with calculations,
-- Sets the optimal values for key hyperparameters automatically:
+- Sets automatically the optimal values for key hyperparameters :
-    - Learning rate alpha for gradient descent,
+    - Learning-rate (alpha) for gradient descent,
     - Degree for polynomial expansion,
     - Hidden unit configuration,
-    - Regularization parameter lambda.
+    - Regularization parameter (lambda.)

 ## Script organization
  VNNS is made of four classes: